-While the two cameras under review share the same sensor size, the Q Typ 116 offers a higher resolution of 24 megapixel, compared with 18.1 MP of the M9.
-This megapixel advantage translates into a 15 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the Q Typ 116 offers a higher resolution of 24 megapixels, compared with 18.1 MP of the M9.
+This megapixels advantage translates into a 15 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the Q Typ 116 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 6.00μm versus 6.91μm for the M9).
 However, it should be noted that the Q Typ 116 is much more recent (by 5 years and 9 months) than the M9, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.
 Coming back to sensor resolution, it should be mentioned that the M9 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the Q Typ 116 offers substantially better image quality than the M9 (overall score 16 points higher).
 The advantage is based on 1.8 bits higher color depth, 1 EV in additional dynamic range, and 1.3 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |2.||Leica Q Typ 116||Full Frame||24.0||6000||4000||1080/60p||24.3||12.7||2221||85|

 Many modern cameras cannot only take still pictures, but also record videos.
 The Q Typ 116 indeed provides for movie recording, while the M9 does not.
 The highest resolution format that the Q Typ 116 can use is 1080/60p.